cgranier/tabSidian/README.md

 ## Usage

-1. Click on the TabSidian extension icon in the toolbar.
+1. Click on the tabSidian extension icon in the toolbar.
 2. The extension will process all open tabs (excluding restricted URLs) and generate a markdown file.
 3. A download prompt will appear, allowing you to save the generated markdown file to your local storage.
 4. Import the markdown file into Obsidian or any other markdown-compatible application for further use.